-It’s a step that will not only save you time and money, it’s the law.
+It’s a step that can save you time and money, and can help keep you safe – and it’s the law.

-In 2015, John Buckley, director of Work Management, and member of the Nebraska 811 Board of Directors, said OPPD responded to 143,963 requests to mark underground facilities.
-The peak time for calls is March through October, when the district can receive around 800 calls per day.
+In 2021, OPPD responded to 199,541 requests to mark underground facilities, said John Buckley, director of Work Management and a member of the Nebraska 811 Board of Directors.
+The peak period for calls is March through October.
+During that time, the district can receive between 800 and 900 calls per day.

 However, not all outdoor projects necessitate a call to Nebraska 811.
-Buckley said that tilling up a garden may not require a call, but that planting a tree, installing a fence or adding underground sprinklers would qualify.
+Tilling up a garden may not require a call, Buckley said, but planting a tree, installing a fence or adding underground sprinklers would qualify.

-Check out the following graphic for tips and instructions about calling Nebraska 811 prior to digging.
-You’ll be glad you did.
+Check out the graphic below for tips and instructions about calling Nebraska 811 before digging.
 In Iowa, you can also call 811 or visit Iowa One Call.

 Subscribe and receive updates on the latest news and postings!